kirbydesign/designsystem/.github/CONTRIBUTING.md

 When writing tests prioritise the readability of the test above all.
 It should be easy for future developers to visually parse and understand what is going on in the test.

-The following points, can help you improve the readability of your tests
+The following points can help you improve the readability of your tests:
 - Making proper spacing between `it` blocks
 - Group related tests under common `describe` blocks
 - Keeping your test isolated (more on this here: [The good test is isolated](#the-good-test-is-isolated))